-In case of a draw, the winner shall be decided by the first point scored in the ensuing 1.5-minute extension.
-If there has been no score after the 15 minutes, the judges shall decide the winner by a show of flags.
+In case of a draw, the winner shall be decided by the first point scored in the ensuing 2-minute extension.
+If there has been no score after two minutes, the judges shall decide the winner by a show of flags.